gulp-community/gulp-livereload/README.md

 ### livereload()

-Create `Transform` stream and listen to the port or a `tiny-lr.Server` instance.
-If none is passed, a livereload server is automatically created listening on port `35729`.
+Create a `Transform` stream and listen to the port or a `tiny-lr.Server` instance.
+If none is passed, a livereload server is automatically started listening on port `35729`.

 **options.silent**